Photography Online Art Course (D10)

 The camera is only the means by which the scene chosen or presented to the photographer is recorded – how you use this technical tool is up to you.
 This diploma course will help you move away from the automatic settings of your camera to the more advanced areas and help you enjoy the only subject where art and science work hand in hand!

-Student Artwork (details) by Celeste Abrahams
+Student Artwork (detail) by Andrew Brodie

 Please visit our 'Prices and Buy Now' page to view the course prices and to purchase your course.
 UK residents can purchase courses on this page via instalments, please scroll down to the relevant section to pay a deposit.